brianglass/anastasis/files/22dec.md

 Fire Theodoti with her loved ones bears,
 Burning with fiercer love for God than fire.

-On the same day, Commemoration of the holy Martyr ZoÃ¯los.
+On the same day, Commemoration of the holy Martyr Zoïlos.

 ****

 Verses.

-ZoÃ¯los, leaving passing life \[zoÃª\] behind,
+Zoïlos, leaving passing life \[zoê\] behind,
 In land of living found enduring life.

 On the same day the Opening of the doors of the Great Church of God.